influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 ### InfluxDB

-An open-source time series database (TSDB) developed by InfluxData.
+An open source time series database (TSDB) developed by InfluxData.
 Written in Go and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.